 Part 1

-Our okay-to-wake time is 6 AM, because that is the average time my 3.5 year old gets up.
+Our okay-to-wake time is 6:30 AM, because my 3.5 year old wakes up around 6 and my goal is to keep her in bed until around 6:30.
 If your toddler is a chronic early-riser, it might be a stretch for their okay-to-wake time to be 7 AM, because it’s unlikely they’ll actually wake up anywhere near that time.

-So if my daughter wakes up before her okay-to-wake time, because she has to pee, or thinking it’s time to get up, we treat this like a middle of the night wake-up.
-I’ll simply have her pee and then tuck her back in and leave the room.
+So if my daughter wakes up before her okay-to-wake time, because she has to potty, or thinking itโs time to get up, we treat this like a middle of the night wake-up.
+Iโll simply have her use the potty and then tuck her back in and leave the room.

 Read: 3 Year Old Bedtime Battles & How to Stop Them